Muma College of Business to host the Florida Business Analytics Forum in April; Hundreds expected to attend

 TAMPA (Feb.
 1, 2017) -- Cutting edge business and corporate leaders know this: Data never sleeps.
 In fact, it grows exponentially with Internet browsing and purchasing, social media engagement, GPS traffic and health and business transactions that generate massive amounts of data; data that can be mined and used to make strategic decisions that move the bottom line.

-The goal of the symposium is to showcase the culture of analytics-driven innovation, which rapidly is transforming the business world.
+The goal of the forum is to showcase the culture of analytics-driven innovation, which rapidly is transforming the business world.
 The event is taking place here to underscore thought leadership and showcase USF's reputation in the state, the nation and the world as one of the leading universities in big data and analytics research.

-"The symposium is a big step toward establishing the Muma College of Business' distinctive identity by aligning it with leaders who pioneered the use of analytics to make strategic decisions," said Balaji Padmanabhan, a professor with the college's Information Systems Decision Sciences department and director of the Muma Center for Analytics & Creativity.
+"The forum is a big step toward establishing the Muma College of Business' distinctive identity by aligning it with leaders who pioneered the use of analytics to make strategic decisions," said Balaji Padmanabhan, a professor with the college's Information Systems Decision Sciences department and director of the Muma Center for Analytics & Creativity.
 "The event also will highlight the college's industry connections, real-world relevance, strategic and creative solutions and impactful research inquires."

 Industry observers agree that without the right data, business leaders are simply people with uninformed opinions.
 Big data holds important implications for businesses of all sizes and types.
 According to software giant Domo: Facebook users share 684,478 pieces of content, Google receives over 2 million search queries and consumers spend $272,070 on web shopping each minute and within these numbers lie clues that can bump profits.
 Business leaders are beginning to learn that paying attention to such data can help them make informed decisions affecting the directions of their corporations.